-Yates is currently working on two novels.
-One is set in the Ozarks and involves an Irish Catholic family whose estate becomes plagued by a maddening, nonsensical local tale, The Legend of the Albino Farm.
-The second is set in Jackson, Mississippi, and in it the owner of the failing Studebaker-Packard dealership is vexed when his wife insists on joining the Mississippi State Sovereignty Commission.
+Yates’s most recent novel is set in the Ozarks and involves an Irish Catholic family whose estate becomes plagued by a maddening, nonsensical local tale.
+The book is called The Legend of the Albino Farm.
+Yates is currently working on another novel set in Jackson, Mississippi, and in it the owner of the failing Studebaker-Packard dealership is vexed when his wife insists on joining the Mississippi State Sovereignty Commission.

-A Review of The Teeth of the Souls by Jamie Kornegay (Used by permission)
+A Review of The Teeth of the Souls by Jamie Kornegay, Turnrow Books (Used by permission)

 “Your life’s been a lie you didn’t even know you was telling,” one character tells another near the end of Steve Yates’s new novel, The Teeth of the Souls.
 It’s a tense moment, after decades of lives and secrets have reeled and passed in a flurry of turning pages.
 There’s something deeply rewarding when a novel can captivate us with imagined lives, condensing years into pages, making memories as rich as our own.
 They’re all lies, these stories, but the best of them we hold in our hearts like truth.